jtauber/functional-differential-geometry/tuples.rst

 >>> 3 * up(6, up(8, 10), 12)
 up(18, up(24, 30), 36)

-If you multiple two tuples of opposite types but with the same number of components, the result is the sum of the pairwise-products:
+If you multiply two tuples of opposite types but with the same number of components, the result is the sum of the pairwise-products:

 >>> up(1, 2) * down(3, 4)